snet-al/baseknowledge_main/Engineering/TechStack/Python-AI/Literature/README.md

 Transformers enable **parallelization** (processing entire sequences simultaneously, unlike sequential RNNs), capture **long-range dependencies** between distant words, **scale** well with more parameters and data, and support **transfer learning** (fine-tuning pre-trained models for specific tasks).

 **Resources to learn about Transformers and LLMs:**
-- **"Attention Is All You Need" Paper**: [Attention is all you need.pdf](./Attention%20is%20all%20you%20need.pdf) - The foundational paper by Vaswani et al. from Google Research (available in this directory)
+- **["Attention Is All You Need"](./Attention%20is%20all%20you%20need.pdf)** - The foundational paper by Vaswani et al. from Google Research (available in this directory)
 - **Video Resources**:
   - [LMMs Explained Briefly](https://www.youtube.com/watch?v=LPZh9BOjkQs)
   - [Transformers,The Tech Behind LLMs](https://www.youtube.com/watch?v=wjZofJX0v4M)